 - All pilot lights must be extinguished and appliances and their ignitors turned off while refilling the fuel tank or propane tank. - Never smoke while refilling vehicle fuel tank or propane gas tank. - Avoid inhaling exhaust gases produced by burned gasoline, diesel fuel or propane gas in items such as the range, chassis engine, generator engine, refrigerator, furnace and water heater.
-They contain carbon monoxide, which is an odorless, colorless and poisonous gas. - Do not bring or store propane gas containers, gasoline or other flammable liquids inside the vehicle because a fire or explosion may result.
-Propane gas containers are equipped with safety valves which relieve excessive pressure by discharging gas to the atmosphere.
+They contain carbon monoxide, which is an odorless, colorless and poisonous gas.

-⚠ WARNING
+!
+WARNING

 Propane cylinders shall not be placed or stored inside the vehicle.

 Propane cylinders are equipped with safety devices that relieve pressure by discharging propane to the atmosphere.
+Failure to comply could result in death or serious injury.